 - We have amended our school day to include longer lessons and less moving around the school.

 As many of you know, the size of our school canteen is woefully inadequate for the needs of the school.
 Accordingly, at the outset, the school canteen will initially be providing a very limited service.
 No food will be available at break time.
-At lunchtime the canteen will provide a limited service for pupils entitled to free school meals only.
+At lunchtime the canteen will provide a limited service for pupils entitled to free school meals and Year 8 and Year 12.
 All other pupils should bring a packed lunch to school and if they wish, something to eat at break time.
-These arrangements will be reviewed during September.
+These arrangements will be reviewed during the coming weeks.

 In line with the Department of Education guidance no pupils will be permitted to leave the school grounds to purchase food at any stage in the day.
 Please ensure you send your child with sufficient, healthy food for the school day and ensure they do not make their way to Supervalu or other shops to buy food on the way to or from school.
 To avoid congestion and to respect members of the local community, pupils must refrain from using local shops while in school uniform.